fzvincent/baxter_pick_ball/README.md

 using opencv hough circle to find the ball

-repeatedly measure the distance between the ball and target point in the image, and offset the limb's position
+repeatedly measure the distance between the ball and target point in the image, and offset the limb's position to decrease the distance

-execute picking
+execute ball picking

 * gripper control
 * image processing